greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 Great news.
 In a free-market economy, you get to start any business you want and run it any way you want (as long as you do not harm others, of course).
 So instead of demanding the authority to control the way someone else runs his business (a form of fascism), you can start any number of businesses, pay the employees as much as you want, provide them with whatever healthcare coverage you want, give them as much time off as you want, etc. You can lead by example and show your knuckle-dragging competitors how it's supposed to be done (according to you).
 Of course, you'll be broke in short order, but think of the virtue signaling!

-As for employees need food stamps, there should be no food stamp program in the first place.
+As for employees needing food stamps, there should be no food stamp program in the first place.

 There is a truly corrosive aspect of this "living wage" nonsense, though, and it is that if you make others comfortable at a minimum level of achievement, they may not aspire to more, let alone to greatness.
 Who among us has not faced the situation where we had a job but wanted more for ourselves?
-Workers who are provided with unearned rewards are less likely to improve themselves, start their own business, or even work harder.
-Removing the desire for upward mobility would lead to ossification and economic stratification, and be the death of the middle class to the benefit of a fixed upper class.
+Workers who are provided with unearned rewards are less likely to improve themselves, start their own businesses, or even work harder.
+Removing the desire for upward mobility would lead to ossification and economic stratification and be the death of the middle class to the benefit of a fixed upper class.
 This is why financial inequality is greater under socialism, fascism, and communism than under free-market capitalism.

 ---